 Amber – Derwent – Erewash – Trent – Lathkill

-Our House system was launched in 2019 and it on its way to being developed into the core of David Nieper Academy.
+Our House system was launched in 2019 and is on its way to being developed into the core of David Nieper Academy.
 The new House system is a dynamic and enjoyable way of creating a positive culture for staff and students.
 Being part of a House gives everyone a sense of belonging, promotes self-esteem, confidence, integrity and a great school spirit.
-Throughout the year, the four Houses will compete in a wide range of activities, covering the entire curriculum, ranging from the school Spelling Bee to inter-house sports.
+Throughout the year, the five Houses will compete in a wide range of activities, covering the entire curriculum, ranging from the school Spelling Bee to inter-house sports.
 At David Nieper Academy we believe everyone has the opportunities to aspire, endeavour and succeed by creating a House system which is at the beating heart of the Academy.

 Our competitive Heads of House and House captains have written a short piece about themselves.